sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    * docker wait  --> system container wait
    * docker inspect --> system container inspect
    * docker exec    --> system container exec
-   The bash scripts called by system service would be updatd to call these new commands in place of docker commands.
+   The bash scripts called by systemd service would be updated to call these new commands in place of docker commands.

 * The new "system container ..." commands would